 Sugars and starchy, refined carbohydrates are bad for your teeth, as well as your overall health.
 Limit your intake of sugars and starches.
 It’s better for your body and better for your teeth!

 Sugary drinks such as sodas and juices can contribute to the development of cavities.
-Limit your amount and frequency of these drinks, and choose water whenever possible.
+Limit the amount and frequency of these drinks, and choose water whenever possible.

 Solis Dental is a new practice in Hutto.
 We’re changing the dental experience for patients in Hutto, TX – and we’re accepting new patients!
 Find out more about how we’re changing oral hygiene in the Hutto area.
 Make your appointment today.